lilagents-team/firehouse-laywer-b/content/newsletters/June2022FINAL.md

 ---
-title: "Censure of Elected Official and related legal updates"
+title: "Supreme Court Affirms Elected Official Censure Authority in Wilson v.
+Board of Commissioners"
-date: None
+date: 2022-06-30
 description: "The document discusses a Supreme Court decision affirming the authority of elected officials to censure each other for misconduct, focusing on a case involving an elected official who was censured by his peers.
 The newsletter also covers internal disciplinary actions taken by a fire department following a dissident commissioner's opposition to board decisions."
+summary: "The document discusses a Supreme Court decision affirming the authority of elected officials to censure each other for misconduct, focusing on a case involving an elected official who was censured by his peers.
+The newsletter also covers internal disciplinary actions taken by a fire department following a dissident commissioner's opposition to board decisions."
 volume: 20
 edition: 6
 issue: 6
 categories:
   - "Employment Law"
-  - "Public Dis closure Law"
+  - "Public Disclosure Law"
   - "Emergency Services"
   - "Contract Law"
   - "Budget & Finance"